MontyWilliams/NextJs_Blog/README.md

 # Next js Tutorial
 from video tutorial by traversy media https://www.youtube.com/watch?v=mTz0GXj8NN0

+# Whats cool is ...
+Next js handles page routing in a cool way and you can pass components and props to each page respectivly so you can easily make a consistant design. you dont have to import react into each page, it works with the bundler somehow (I guess)

 ## Naming conventions
 generally components are inn Upper case while pages are lower